-Single-meter sockets must be installed in an accessible location outside the building.
-Multiple socket installations may be located outside or inside the building.
+Residential sockets must be installed in an accessible location outside the building.
+Commercial and multiuse socket installations may be located outside or inside the building.
+The working space must be accessible at all times and must be maintained for the duration that the service exists.

 Metering equipment must not be installed over stairs, stairwells, steps, or public walkways.
 If mounted on a balcony or platform, a fixed stairway to the area is required and must be maintained for the duration that the service exists.
-Ship's ladders are not allowed.
+Ship ladders are not allowed.
 For balcony or platform installations the structure must be professionally engineered.
 The structure must meet all Washington Administrative Code (WAC) requirements.
 City Light requires meshing be installed on the railing as an additional safeguard with the opening not to exceed 1/2 inch.